 - Inspired by Cosmic Brownies from Little Debbie.

 - Based on my favorite Buttermilk Brownie recipe.

 - Rich homemade chocolate frosting.

 No offense to Debbie and her baking skills but the packaged brownies I used to get in my lunch box just don’t hold a candle to these homemade brownies with rainbow chips.

 I also have a homemade oatmeal cream pie recipe if you’re looking more more copycat recipes for nostalgic treats.

 Rainbow chips are not just any sprinkles.
 They’re little pieces of chocolate in a hard candy coating!
-They are AWESOME to add to cake batter or frosting.
-Or cookies!
-But they taste amazing on top of brownies too.
+I love them on brownies and they’re AWESOME mixed into frosting or cake batter too.